mozilla/pontoon/README.md

 * client/lib/js/pontoon.js - 127.0.0.1:8000 - change to server hostname and port
 * hook/php/pontoon.php - 8000 - change port number

-To use Microsoft Translator API for machine translation, update client/lib/js/pontoon.js and replace TRANSLATOR-API-KEY with a valid API key, available from the [Bing Developer Center][bdc].
+To use Microsoft Translator API for machine translation, update client/lib/js/local-settings.js with a valid API key, available from the [Bing Developer Center][bdc].

 Contributors
 ------------